bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The first example task we'd like to introduce illustrates the platform workflow in the real-world use.

 The issue we are going to solve using our platform is to collect aggregated information on the accessibility of nodes using `fping <https://fping.org/>`_ utility.
 It checks accessibility of provided IPs sending a 64-bytes packet to each IP and waiting for a return packet.
 If the node can be accessed, a good return packet will be received.
 Also it returs the amount of time needed for a package to reach the node and return back.
 On the basis of this information the processor calculates the average response time for each node per 1 minute.
 The amount of successful responses by IP per 1 minute is calculated by the processing module as well.
 The result is exported to an external data store.

 In the example task solution the processing workflow is formed in the following way:

 .. figure:: _static/FPingDemo1.png

+   Picture 7

 This diagram demonstrates the processing workflow of the demo.
 As you can see, the data come to a TCP input module through a pipeline of fping and netcat.
 The TCP input module is a regular module that performs per-event processing.
 We provide two off-the-shelf modules - CSV and regex - for two most general input data formats.
 Find more information about them at the :ref:`input-module` section.
 For the fping example task we will use a regex input module.
-It processes an input stream which contains text data, using a set of regular expressions and then serialize them with Apache Avro.
+It processes an input stream which contains text data using a set of regular expressions, and then serializes them with Apache Avro.

 Then the input module parses ICMP echo responses (IP and response time are selected) and ICMP unreachable responses (IPs only are selected) and puts the parsed data into 'echo-response' stream and 'unreachable-response' stream, respectively.